-The Compensation Committee utilizes information regarding peer companies and Meridian surveys as data points in determining the appropriate components of and overall compensation for our executive officers.
+The Compensation Committee utilizes information regarding peer group companies and Meridian surveys as data points in determining the appropriate components of and overall compensation for our executive officers.
 The determination of our Compensation Committee as to the appropriate use and weight of each component of executive compensation is subjective, based on its views of the relative importance of each component in meeting our overall objectives.
 Except as described herein, our Compensation Committee has not adopted any formal or informal policies or guidelines for allocating compensation between cash and non-cash compensation, among different forms of non-cash compensation, or with respect to long-term and short-term performance.

 The primary components of our executive compensation program are cash compensation, comprised of base salary and an annual cash bonus, and long-term equity incentive awards.
-For 2022, the Compensation Committee targeted total compensation for our executive officers at the 50th percentile of peer companies, with cash compensation targeted at the 25th percentile of our peer companies and long-term equity-based incentive compensation targeted at the 75th percentile of our peer companies, with any individual executive officer potentially falling above or below this range due to the executive's individual contribution, scope of responsibilities, level of experience and tenure with our company.
+For 2023, the Compensation Committee targeted total compensation for our executive officers at the 50th to 75th percentile of peer group companies, with cash compensation targeted at the 50th percentile of our peer group companies and long-term equity-based incentive compensation targeted between the 50th and 75th percentiles of our peer group companies, with any individual executive officer potentially falling above or below this range due to the executive's individual contribution, scope of responsibilities, level of experience and tenure with our company.
 In addition, our executive officers also participate in our severance benefit plan and are eligible to receive health and other benefits that are generally available to all employees.